Diabetic Eye Disease: Spotting Early Signs and Symptoms

 Eye surgery

 For some patients, minimally invasive surgery can help slow progression of diabetic eye disease.
-Laser procedures can shrink or seal off blood vessels to decrease swelling.
+Common surgeries include:

-When managing diabetic eye disease, it’s important to take control before the symptoms begin to control your vision.
+When managing diabetic eye disease, it’s important to take action before the symptoms begin to control your vision.
 Even if you haven't been diagnosed with Type 2 diabetes, don’t forgo an eye exam if you experience vision issues.
 Working-age adults can greatly reduce their risk for diabetic eye disease with preventative care.

 To find out whether you or a loved one might benefit from a check-up with an ophthalmologist, call 214-645-8300 or request an appointment online.